NEWS

 Read about our January 18th rally at California’s capitol to #TransformCPS.
 “Billed as the first protest of its kind in California, attendees at the Jan.
 18 rally united in one particularly urgent appeal: Pressure state lawmakers to push back against a federal law that incentivizes adoption with federal funds and, they say, places unreasonable timelines and barriers on families who are already facing difficulties.”

-Activist groups ask CA Attorney General to Investigate Riverside County Sheriff’s Dept
+Press Enterprise Op-Ed: CA Attorney General needs to investigate the Riverside County Sheriff’s Department